 Encourage her to seek professional help, and consider finding support for yourself too.
 A depressed sad girl dp needs understanding, but so do you.

-Examples and Case Studies
+Examples and case studies

-Let’s dive into some real stories.
 These aren’t just numbers and stats; they’re about people who faced tough times and found a way through.

-Sarah’s Story
+Sarah’s story

 Sarah was in a dark place.
 She felt like no one understood her.
 Depressed sad girl dp captures that feeling perfectly.